 We have a committed, secured Credit Agreement, as amended, (the "Agreement") with Stifel Bank and Trust ("Stifel Bank"), a wholly-owned subsidiary of the Parent.
-Under the terms of the Agreement, Stifel Bank is providing our company with a \$251.0 million revolving credit facility.
-The outstanding balance at June 30, 2017 was \$242.0 million and is included in short-term borrowings in the consolidated statement of financial condition.
-The credit facility expires in January 2018.
-The borrowings are collateralized by company-owned securities and receivables valued at \$252.8 million at June 30, 2017.
+Under the terms of the Agreement, Stifel Bank is providing our company with a \$290.0 million revolving credit facility.
+The credit facility expires in January 2019.
+The borrowings are collateralized by company-owned securities and receivables.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the Eurocurrency Rate plus 1.50%.
-See Note 15 for further discussion of our related party transactions.
+At June 30, 2018, we had no advances on our revolving credit facility and were in compliance with all covenants.